AMD-OSX/AMD_Vanilla/README.md

 Make sure to ****enable**** this quirk or the system ****won't boot****.

-**Note for Zen 4:** Zen 4 (Ryzen 7000) requires patching for IOPCIFamily.kext <br />
+**Note for Zen 4:** Zen 4 (Ryzen 7000) requires patching for IOPCIFamily.kext. <br/>
 This patch is enabled by default.
-Please ensure that you've got it added to your current config for Zen 4 stability.
+Please ensure that you've added it to your current config for Zen 4 stability.
-This patch also fixes the problem on MSI A520, B550 and X570 motherboards.
+This patch also allows MSI A520, B550, and X570 boards to boot macOS Monterey and newer.

 Core Count patch needs to be modified to boot your system.
 Find the three `algrey - Force cpuid_cores_per_package` patches and alter the `Replace` value only.